Thyroid Antibodies & Autoimmune Thyroid Conditions

 What Determines Which Autoimmune Thyroid Condition One Will Develop?

 However, just because someone has a genetic marker for Graves’ Disease or Hashimoto’s Thyroiditis doesn’t mean they will develop either of these conditions.
 While genetics usually plays a role, lifestyle and environmental factors are what usually trigger the genetics.
-So most people don’t develop an autoimmune thyroid condition simply because they have a genetic marker.
+So most people don’t develop an autoimmune thyroid condition simply because they have a genetic predisposition.
 In most cases certain external factors will trigger an autoimmune response.

 Tests For Thyroid Antibodies Won’t Always Be Positive

 Well, it’s similar, but in the case of most cancer patients, they receive a harsh, passive treatment in chemotherapy that doesn’t actually address the cause of the cancer.
 So many people develop cancer again because they never did anything to address the cause of the cancer, and of course after someone receives chemotherapy they usually don’t do anything to prevent a relapse from occurring.
-On the other hand, someone with an autoimmune thyroid condition who has their health restored back to normal through natural treatment methods can keep up their health by following the steps which restored their health in the first place (eating well, managing their stress, etc.).
+On the other hand, someone with an autoimmune thyroid condition who has their health restored back to normal through natural treatment methods can maintain their health by following the steps which restored their health in the first place (eating well, managing their stress, etc.).

 In summary, the presence of thyroid antibodies usually confirms the presence of an autoimmune thyroid condition.
 This is true even if the TSH and thyroid hormone levels are normal.
 And following a natural treatment protocol involves getting rid of the immune system trigger, as well as suppressing or eliminating the autoimmune component.
 However, one can’t rely on the presence or absence of thyroid antibodies alone when determining if someone has restored their health back to normal, as one also needs to consider other tests, the person’s symptoms, and other factors as well before coming to such a conclusion.